What does graduate interview coaching involve?

 Graduate & student interview coaching

-Interview coaching works and at Interview Skills Clinic I see great results with leading organisations such as KPMG, Deloitte, CapGemini, Earnst & Young, John Lewis, Goldman Sachs, Atkins to name but a few.
+Interview coaching works and at Interview Skills Clinic.
+We see great results with leading organisations such as KPMG, Deloitte, CapGemini, Earnst & Young, John Lewis, Goldman Sachs, Atkins to name but a few.

 - Interview Preparation Coaching.
 A student would not expect to get a high mark in their university essay or assignment without understanding how they are being marked but most students attend interviews without understanding what organisations are looking for.
 Preparation coaching is tailored specifically to the internship, placement or graduate role students are applying for.
 Learn to prepare for competency interviews and strength based interviews.